History of Christianity in Ireland: Catholic Emancipation

 In these years the Catholics badly needed a leader.
 John Keogh, the able leader of 1793, was then old, and Lords Fingall and Gormanstone, Mr. Scully and Dr. Dromgoole, were not the men to grapple with great difficulties and powerful opponents.
 An abler and more vigorous leader was required, one with less faith in petitions and protestations of loyalty.
 Such a leader was found in Daniel O'Connell, a Catholic barrister whose first public appearance in 1800 was on an anti-Unionist platform.
 A great lawyer and orator, a great debater, of boundless courage and resources, he took a prominent part on Catholic committees, and from 1810 he held the first place in Catholic esteem.
 Yet the Catholic cause advanced slowly, and, when Grattan died in 1820, emancipation had not come.
 Nor would the House of Lords accept Plunket's Bill of 1821, even though it passed the House of Commons and conceded the veto.
 At last O'Connell determined to rouse the masses, and in 1823, with the help of Richard Lalor Sheil, he founded the Catholic Association.
 Its progress at first was slow, but gradually it gathered strength.
 Dr. Murray, the new Catholic Archbishop of Dublin, joined it, and Dr. Doyle, the great Bishop of Kildare; other bishops followed; the clergy and people also came in; and thus rose a great national organization, supervising from its central office in Dublin subsidiary associations in every parish; maintained by a Catholic rent; watching over local and national affairs, discharging, as Mr. Canning described it, "all the functions of a regular government, and having obtained a complete mastery and control over the masses of the Irish people".
-The Association was suppressed in 1825 by Act of Parliament; but O'Connell merely changed the name; and the New Catholic Association with its New Catholic rent continued the work of agitation as of old.
+The Association was suppressed in 1825 by an act of Parliament; but O'Connell merely changed the name; and the New Catholic Association with its New Catholic rent continued the work of agitation as of old.
 Nor was this all.
-By the Catholic Relief Act of 1793 the forty-shilling freeholders obtained the franchise.
+By the Roman Catholic Relief Act 1793 the forty-shilling freeholders obtained the franchise.
 These freeholders were in the power of the landlords.
 Protected by a powerful association, and encouraged by the priests and by O'Connell, the freeholders broke free.
 In Waterford, Louth, Meath, and elsewhere they voted for the nominees of the Catholic Association at elections, and humbled the landlords.
 They returned O'Connell himself for Clare in 1828.
 The Tory ministers, Wellington and Peel, steered the passage of the Catholic Relief Bill of 1829.
 The forty-shilling freeholders, however, were temporarily disfranchised, and provisions excluding Catholics from some of the higher civil and military offices, prohibiting priests from wearing vestments outside their churches, bishops from assuming the titles of their sees, and clergy from obtaining charitable bequests.
-In other respects U.K. Roman Catholics were placed on a level with other denominations, and at last were fully admitted within to the benefits fruits of the constitution.
+In other respects UK Roman Catholics were placed on a level with other denominations, and at last were fully admitted within to the benefits fruits of the constitution.